National Institutes of Health

 - The primary NIH organization for research on Leukemia is the National Cancer Institute

 Leukemia is cancer of the white blood cells.
 White blood cells help your body fight infection.
 Your blood cells form in your bone marrow.
-In leukemia, however, the bone marrow produces abnormal white blood cells.
+In leukemia, the bone marrow produces abnormal white blood cells.
 These cells crowd out the healthy blood cells, making it hard for blood to do its work.

 There are different types of leukemia, including